Home » Drug Detox and Alcohol Rehab Near Laguna Beach » Signs of Opioid Addiction » Long Beach Opioid Epidemic and Addiction Statistics

 The City of Long Beach Department of Public Health and Human Services released a community health assessment in 2019, which shows some of the following addiction and substance abuse statistics:

 The addiction statistics and increasing opioid epidemic in the US have also impacted the residents of Long Beach and Los Angeles County.
-You or a loved one might be struggling with opioid misuse or other addictions, like alcohol or methamphetamine.
+If you or a loved one are struggling with opioid misuse or other addictions, like alcohol or methamphetamine.
 Gratitude Lodge of Southern California is here to help you or your loved one overcome addiction and live the life you deserve.
-Call us or visit our admissions page to start your recovery journey today.